chrira/ms-techlab/01-using-oc-cli.md

     oc status

-This will become latery handy, once we start deploying more things.
+This will become handy, once we start deploying more things.